QR Translator

 − CONTENTS −

 The mother's breasts provide basic nutrition for a baby.
 The first breast-feeding in particular will provide milk which contains a large amount of ingredients that protect the baby from illness.
-When the mother cannot breastfeed due to her own physical condition, illness, or work commitments, it is advisable to use formula or infant formula milk.
+When the mother cannot breastfeed due to her own physical condition, illness, or work commitments, it is advisable to use formula.

 When preparing powdered milk, it is important to dissolve it with the right concentration, which is determined according to the product you're using.
 Well water and spring water can upset a baby's body due to bacteria.
 When giving your baby powdered milk or hydrating with water, use tap water, well water which passes a water quality inspection, or water in a container and made specifically for preparing milk.